Autodesk Media and Entertainment: Creative finishing

-Flame, Flint and Inferno (collectively known as IFF') is a series of compositing and visual effects applications originally created for MIPS architecture computers from Silicon Graphics (SGI), running Irix.
+Inferno, Flame, and Flint (collectively known as IFF') is a series of compositing and visual effects applications originally created for MIPS architecture computers from Silicon Graphics (SGI), running Irix.

 Flame was first released in January 1993; by mid-1995, it had become a market leader in visual effects software, with a price around US$175,000, or US$450,000 with a Silicon Graphics workstation.
 Time with the software was typically rented at a post-production house with an operator.
 The Flame software is licensed in a variety of forms, including Flint, a lower-priced version of Flame with fewer functions, and Inferno, introduced in 1995, a version intended for the film market, with a price of about US$225,000 without hardware.
-Traditionally Inferno ran on the SGI Onyx series, while Flame and Flint ran on SGI Indigo² and Octane workstations.
+Traditionally Inferno ran on the SGI Onyx series, while Flame and Flint ran on SGI Indigo2 and Octane workstations.

 Flame/Inferno were implemented on Linux in 2006.
 Autodesk said the use of more powerful hardware allowed complex 3D composites to be rendered more than 20 times faster than on the previous SGI workstations.

 The first movie to use Flame was Super Mario Bros.; the software was then still in beta.
 The software also saw use on PBS's 1995 graphics package, designed by PMcD Design and animated by Black Logic.

-In the 1998 Academy Scientific and Technical Awards Gary Tregaskis (design), Dominique Boisvert, Phillippe Panzini and Andre Le Blanc (development and implementation) received a Scientific and Engineering Award for Inferno and Flame.
+At the 1998 Academy Scientific and Technical Awards, Gary Tregaskis (design), Dominique Boisvert, Phillippe Panzini and Andre Le Blanc (development and implementation) received a Scientific and Engineering Award for Inferno and Flame.